Rwothoromo/Rwothoromo/README.md

 Clearly, we both have an interest in ✨ _code_ ✨ #BuildingTheFuture 😄

 I code for fun.
 I code for bread.
 I code for growth.<br>
-I look at programming languages as tools for achieving a given project's goals.
+From my viewpoint, programming languages are tools for achieving a given project's goals.
 In that regard, I work with Python, Kotlin, Java, PHP, JavaScript and of course, HTML/CSS.
 You can check out what I use for code [here](https://rwothoromo.wordpress.com/2020/05/29/uses/) as well as some of my [works](https://rwothoromo.wordpress.com/2020/04/23/professional-bio/).

 <!--
 <table>